Jeep Grand Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Jeep Grand Cherokee are $1,428 a year with full coverage.
-Comprehensive costs approximately $306, collision costs $566, and liability insurance costs $398.
-Liability-only insurance costs as little as $460 a year, with high-risk driver insurance costing around $3,096.
-Teen drivers pay the most at $5,310 a year or more.
+U.S. average insurance rates for a Jeep Grand Cherokee are $1,428 a year for full coverage.
+Comprehensive costs an estimated $306 each year, collision costs $566, and liability insurance costs around $398.
+Buying just liability costs as low as $460 a year, with insurance for high-risk drivers costing around $3,096.
+Teens pay the highest rates at $5,310 a year or more.

 Average premium for full coverage: $1,428

-Prices are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes both medical and UM/UIM coverage.
-Rates include averaging for all U.S. states and for all Grand Cherokee models.
+Prices include $500 deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and Grand Cherokee models.

-For a 40-year-old driver, insurance rates for a Jeep Grand Cherokee go from the low end price of $460 for basic liability insurance to the much higher price of $3,096 for a driver who requires high-risk insurance.
+For a driver in their 40's, Jeep Grand Cherokee insurance prices go from the low end price of $460 for basic liability insurance to a high rate of $3,096 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.